gokulsg/BERT-and-Friends/README.md

 In this Project, There are three important sections:

-**Part 1:** We will fine-tune the BERT-base, distilRoBERTa and DistilBERT and BERT-tiny (student) model on the Stanford Sentiment Treebank (SST-2) dataset.
+**Part 1:** We will fine-tune the BERT-base, distilRoBERTa and DistilBERT and BERT-tiny (student) model

-**Part 2:** We will perform task-specific Knowledge Distillation using the sst-2 dataset.
+**Part 2:** We will perform task-specific Knowledge Distillation

 **Student model:** BERT-tiny (2 layers and 128 hidden dimension and 2 attention heads) (https://huggingface.co/google/bert_uncased_L-2_H-128_A-2)

-We use our fine-tuned models in part-1 as teachers.
+We use our fine-tuned models from part-1 as teachers.
 The Knowledge distillation is performed in three different settings:

 1. Only with BERT model
 2. Only with distilBERT model